matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

 the server.
 Since the emoji security check provides some feedback to the user on whether they mistyped their password (a mistyped password would have a 7/8 chance of displaying the wrong emoji), servers can more aggressively rate-limit login attempts when using this method.
+Clients could also make the emoji security check optional so that users can disable it when they are in a situation where shoulder-surfing is likely.

 ### Man-in-the-middle attacks